CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.text.TextInspector.md

-# [docs](index.md) » cp.apple.finalcutpro.main.Inspector.TitleInspector
+# [docs](index.md) » cp.apple.finalcutpro.inspector.text.TextInspector
 ---

-Title Inspector Module.
+Text Inspector Module.

 ## API Overview
 * Methods - API calls which can only be made on an object returned by a constructor